 - Lean into your discomfort and recognize the moment as an opportunity for growth and reflection.

-- Whether you are called out, or called in, welcome the exploration and do the important work of interrupting your harmful beliefs and biases.
+- Whether you are called out, called in, or called on, welcome the exploration and do the important work of interrupting your harmful beliefs and biases.

 2. UNDERSTAND THE IMPACT ON THE PERSON WHO EXPERIENCED HARM